kaushal380/ProductivistApp/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your.email@example.com].
+For any questions or inquiries, please contact Kaushal Sambanna at kaushal.sambanna@gmail.com.